progval/ircv3-specifications/extensions/nick-recovery.md

     GHOST <nick>

-The `GHOST` command requests that the server closes any connection currently using the given nick.
+The `GHOST` command requests that the server changes the nick of (or closes) any connection currently using the given nick.

 Servers SHOULD respond with either `GHOST SUCCESS` or a standard reply.

     RECOVER <nick>

-The `GHOST` command requests that the server closes any connection currently using the given nick.
+The `GHOST` command requests that the server changes the nick of (or closes) any connection currently using the given nick.

 This is similar to sending both `GHOST` and `NICK` commands, but acts atomically: if the command succeeds, then the client's nick MUST change.